We are now reading for our fifth issue, due in March-April 2022.

 Issue submission deadline: 20 FEBRUARY, 2022

-(General submissions will be reviewed as usual, and all submissions received so far .
-All submissions received after 20 June will be considered for Issue 5.)
+(General submissions and submissions received so far will be reviewed as usual.
+All submissions received after 20th Feb will be considered for Issue 6.)

 We publish texts across all genres.
 Submit between 2-5 poems and 1-2 pieces of fiction (Under 5,000 words).
 Please attach your submissions as a Word document, and please include a short bio (max 100-150 words) in the document.
 For visual poems, we prefer jpeg or pdf formats.
 We have an “OPEN” section (on submittable) for work which doesn’t fall under the above categories.
 If you’re submitting via email please write OPEN in the subject if you think your work defies categorization.